jorgeandresvasquez/personal-blog/blog_website/source/_posts/managing-IAC-using-terraform-like-rockstar.md

 On the subject of DevOps my personal opinion is that it is one of the best coined buzzwords that I have encountered throughout my career.
 There are a LOTS of buzzwords in the IT industry and most are very unclear and confusing such as Microservices, Digital Transformation, Web 2.0, etc.  However, the word DevOps is actually very rich semantically and contains the core meaning in the word itself:  "a better collaboration between Developers and Operations teams", in some cases it can end up being the same person or team doing both.
 It is very important to clarify a KEY element here which is the development aspect in DevOps.
 This movement hugely embraces development as the automation element and therefore brings a lot of Software Engineering elements to the hardware and infrastructure world.
 {% endblockquote %}

-Terraform is an IAC (Infrastructure As Code) tool that takes care of provisioning an Infrastructure.
+Terraform is an IaC (Infrastructure As Code) tool that takes care of provisioning an Infrastructure.
 Provisioning in layman's terms means to `bring infrastructure resources to life`.
 Terraform uses a [declarative programming paradigm](https://en.wikipedia.org/wiki/Declarative_programming) and tracks the state of the resources that you declare using a yaml-like syntax created by Hashicorp (this is the company behind Terraform) called:  HCL (Hashicorp Configuration Language).
 The most interesting aspect here is that as a user of Terraform you don't need to worry about `HOW` to arrive to a specific state, instead you just have to worry about the `WHAT` and terraform does the rest.

 There are 3 main states that terraform has to deal with: